-Under the Education Sciences Reform Act of 2002, the Institute supports national research and development centers (R&D Centers) that are intended to contribute significantly to the solution of education problems in the United States by engaging in research, development, evaluation, and national leadership activities aimed at improving the education system, and ultimately, student achievement.
-Each of the R&D Centers conducts a focused program of education research in its topic area.
-In addition, each Center conducts supplemental research within its broad topic area and provides national leadership in advancing evidence-based practice and policy within its topic area.
-For information on existing Institute centers, please see http://ies.ed.gov/ncer/RandD/.
+In this announcement, the Institute of Education Sciences (Institute) requests applications for research centers that will contribute to its Education Research and Development Center program (CFDA 84.305C).
+Under the Education Sciences Reform Act of 2002, the Institute supports National Research and Development Centers (R&D Centers) that are intended to contribute significantly to the solution of education problems in the United States by engaging in research, development, evaluation, and national leadership activities aimed at improving the education system and, ultimately, student achievement.
+Each of the R&D Centers conducts a focused program of research in its topic area.
+In addition, each Center conducts supplemental activities within its broad topic area and provides national leadership in advancing evidence-based practice and policy within its topic area.
+For information on existing Institute R&D Centers, please see http://ies.ed.gov/ncer/RandD/.

 The Institute's R&D Centers grapple with key education issues that face our nation.
 Through this program, researchers have greater resources to tackle more complex education problems, create innovative education solutions, and contribute to knowledge and theory in the education sciences.

 For the FY 2015 Education Research and Development Center competition, the Institute invites applications in three topic areas — Knowledge Utilization, Standards in Schools, and Virtual Learning — and is interested in applications that offer the greatest promise for the following: